solehudinmq/segregato/README.md

 end
 ```

-For more details, you can see the example in the folder [example/models/post_command.rb](URL atau Path Tujuannya)
+For more details, you can see the example in the folder [example/models/post_command.rb](https://github.com/solehudinmq/segregato/blob/development/example/models/post_command.rb).

 In the model that will be implemented for the query (read to database replication) :
 ```ruby